ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 >This framework helps us keep the code organized.
 >It also makes it easier to adjust and change the code as we need.

+First we will build the framework.
+Then we will take different blocks in Step 1, and put them where they belong within the framework.

+In the end, the project will run exactly the same way, but it will be wrapped in a nice package.
+Later, the package will be hold the rest of our project.

-Right off the bat, games work better with just one green flag.
+The first thing, and this is a general rule, is that games work better with just one green flag.
 There is one Master Sprite that controls the others.
 In our game, the Player is the master sprite.
 Its one green flag talks to all the other sprites